Venzon/ChillDevViewHelpersBundle/Resources/doc/configuration.md

             media: "screen" # optional
 ```

+You can use [paths resolved by prefixes](./usage.md#paths-resolving) in this helper configuration.

 ### Stylesheets

 Most common use of `&lt;link&gt;` element is to define external stylesheets.
 You can use `stylesheets` key for shorter notation - it requires only `href` key, `type` is by default of value *text/css* and `rel` is always *stylesheet*: